RDearnaley/agentplatform/README.md

 # agentplatform
 Platform for testing agents against tasks

+Tasks I skipped for this demo are marked 'TODO' or 'TBD'

 # OS and Requirements
 I'm not sure how much of this is specifically required, but heres the setup I developed on:
 Mac OS on Apple Silicon (ARM64 M2) - I'm using Sonoma 14.2.1, but anything recent should work Docker Desktop - I'm using version 4.23
-PostgreSQL - I'm using 16.1 with pgAdmin and StackBuilder (Note: PostgreSQL is best installed on Mac using brew, the installer from EDB has useful tools like pgAdmin that work but the database itself won't install correctly.)
+PostgreSQL - I'm using 16.1 with pgAdmin and StackBuilder (Note: PostgreSQL is best installed on Mac using brew, the installer from EDB has useful tools like pgAdmin that work but the database itself won't install correctly.):

+brew update
+brew doctor
+brew install postgres

+If you installed PostgreSQL with brew then the command to start the database cluster running (if you don't have it set up to start automatically) should be something like:

+/opt/homebrew/bin/postgres -D /opt/homebrew/var/postgresql@14

 (I'm also using GitHub Desktop 3.3.6 and Visual Studio Code 1.85.1, but I don't think there are any dependencies on them.)

+I'm using conda for python library version control.
+To do the same you will need to install it, then run the following:

+[set current working directory to the agentplatform directory] ./scripts/conda_init_.zsh                           [run onc, sets up the conda environmente] conda activate agentplatform                        [run in each shell] ./scripts/requirements.zsh                   		[run once, pip installs requirements.txt]

+TODO: I provided the conda activate agentplatform command as a script ./scripts/conda.zsh but somehow it doesn't seem to function correctly when run in scripts].

+To set up the database schema (if you're not just pointing to the one in agentplatform/PostgreSQL/14/data/), create a user called postgres, a tablespace called agentplatform, a database called agentplatform, and then run:

+export DB_PASSWORD=" xyccok-duHzes-8rydsi "         [password for postgres user of agentplatform/PostgreSQL/14/data/, update this if you created your own user] python3 ./web_app/init_db.py

+TODO: In a non-demo system the database user password would not be in the README.md, it would be in a proper secret store, encrypted at rest, and we'd have a script to load it from there into the environment variable.

+# Design Discussion

 * From a design point of view, I'd expect this to be easy to port to any Linux system, and it probably could be ported to Windows without too much trouble if needed.

 Sample agent tasks
 1. Create a bitcoin wallet saved to a specific location